LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 * `Modules`:
     * The Loop code uses modules to handle different components of the app
     * Some modules must be associated with your unique App Group
-* `Identifiers`: The Identifiers are Modules required to build Loop with GitHub
+* `Identifiers`: are required to build Loop with GitHub
     * Four Identifier Names must be associated with your App Group
         * `Loop`, `Loop Intent Extension`, `Loop Status Extension` and `Small Status Widget`
         * For dev branch only: `Small Status Widget` was renamed `Loop Widget Extension`